rai-dorzback/neetcode/README.md

     - Data Structure Used: Hash Set
 - Top K Frequent Elements
   - I first did a brute force solution and when I looked at the "hint" it said my solution was "naive" 😭.
 The most solution they had was a bucket sort.
 Tomorrow I am going to work on learning bucket sort and min-heap since these are new for me!
+  - This was my first exposure to using the bucket sort algorithm

 ## Resources
 - [JavaScript DS & A](https://github.com/trekhleb/javascript-algorithms)